While TimescaleDB generally offers capabilities that go beyond what

 Note that these limitations concern usage from the access node.
 Some

-currently unsupported features (like compression policy or
+currently unsupported features (like

 continuous aggregates) might still work on individual data nodes, but